 Spirit Bear is a membear of the Carrier Sekani Tribal Council and is an Ambearrister who represents First Nations and other children who are standing up for culturally-based and equitable First Nations public services at the Canadian Human Rights Tribunal.
 He believes that addressing discrimination takes love, honesty, compassion, and a real commitment to helping others do the right thing.
 Spirit Bear has written books telling the true stories of how children of all diversities have helped ensure First Nations children get the public services they need when they need them.
 Still, there is more work to do and more work that Spirit Bear can handle alone so his relatives have come to help him educate and engage other children, youth and adults to help make the Truth and Reconciliation Commission’s Calls to Action a reality.

 The Ambearristers are meant to build relationships with local First Nations, Metis and Inuit peoples to work toward a shared vision of reconciliation.
-We are introducing a phased in approach to the Ambearrister initiative that recognizes that some groups have good relationships with First Nations, Métis and Inuit peoples in their territories and others are just getting started in building those relationships.
+We have introduced a phased approach to the Reconciliation Ambearrister initiative that recognizes that some groups have good relationships with First Nations, Métis and Inuit peoples in their territories, and others are just getting started in building those relationships.

-While you and Ambearrister get to work on reconciliation, we ask that you keep @SpiritBear and the Caring Society posted each month on the innovative ways you and the local First Nations community are working to implement the Truth and Reconciliation Commission’s Calls to Action and the Missing and Murdered Indigenous Women and Girls Calls to Justice.
+While you and Ambearrister get to work on reconciliation, we ask that you update us annually on the innovative ways you are responding to the Truth and Reconciliation Commission’s Calls to Action and the Missing and Murdered Indigenous Women and Girls Calls to Justice.

 After spending a year with their Ambearrister, groups must write a letter and/or prepare a video explaining all they have learnt, and their Ambearrister’s story.
-Since groups are asked to update the Caring Society monthly, compiling their letters and/or videos should be an easy process!
+Since groups are asked to update the Caring Society annually, compiling letters and/or videos should be an easy process!

-As a really cool fact about the program, Ambearristers have already gone as far as Australia!
+As a really cool fact about the initiative, Ambearristers have already gone as far as Australia!